endurantgames/cosmiclegends/src/classes/construct.md

     Whenever you add a Personal Power Word, you can choose one from the Construct Class Personal Power Words List, or the Inventor Class Personal Power Words List.
 Add the latter as Core Power Words.

-It's Alive!

-:   If you are ever killed, you return to life at the end of the next Crisis
-    Countdown, with maximum Health and Might.

 The Modern Prometheus